seetaresearch/dragon/docs/api/python/dragon/random.rst

   : Return a tensor initialized from the glorot uniform distribution.

   `multinomial(...) <random/multinomial.html>`_
-  : Return a tensor with indices sampled from multinomial distribution.
+  : Return a tensor with indices sampled from the multinomial distribution.

   `normal(...) <random/normal.html>`_
   : Return a tensor initialized from the normal distribution.

   `normal_like(...) <random/normal_like.html>`_
-  : Return a tensor shaping like another initialized from the normal distribution.
+  : Return a tensor initialized from the normal distribution with shape as the other.

   `set_seed(...) <random/set_seed.html>`_
   : Set the global random seed.